 An interdisciplinary study of ethnic contributions to the art, music, drama and literature of the United States.

 3325 Medical Writing (3-3-0)

+Prerequisite: 3 hours of literature

-The study and practice of interpreting and incorporating findings and statistical results into clear, comprehensible and well-organized prose.
+The study and practice of interpreting and incorporating findings and statistical results into clear, comprehensible and wellorganized prose.

 3326 Proposal Writing (3-3-0)

+Prerequisite: ENG 3302

 Practice in writing and editing a series of proposals of varying scope and complexity.

 3328 Documentation and Manuals (3-3-0)

+Prerequisite: ENG 3302 Laboratory fee: \$25.

 Application of general rhetorical principles and current theory in document design to the development of procedures manuals and other documentation.

 3329 Environmental Writing (3-3-0)

+Prerequisite: 3 hours of literature

 Practice in presenting information about environmental issues as addressed by government, industry, private organizations and the mass media.

 3330 Desktop Publishing (3-3-0)

 Prerequisite: ENG 3302 or concurrent enrollment in ENG 3302 or permission of department.

+Laboratory fee: \$25.

 An introduction to desktop publishing, covering specific applications of typography, graphics, layout and presentation, and using desktop publishing software.

-3331 Advanced Desktop Publishing (3-3-0)

-Prerequisite: ENG 3330 or permission of department.
+3331 Advanced Desktop Publishing (3-3-0) Prerequisite: ENG 3330 or permission of department.
+Laboratory fee: \$25.
 A continuation of desktop publishing techniques using additional software for more complex projects.

-3332 Newsletters (3-3-0)

-Guided practice in designing, writing, editing and producing a newsletter; the course operates as a practicum, with students working cooperatively to produce an actual newsletter.

-3333 Writing for the Media (3-3-0)
+3333 Writing for the Media (3-3-0) (Cross-listed as COMM 3311.
+Credit may not be earned for Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.
+Study and practice of writing techniques appropriate to print and broadcast media with emphasis on the relevance of these skills to managing media relations.
+3334 Writing for Presentation (3-3-0) (Cross-listed as COMM 3312.
+Credit may not be earned for both.)
 Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.

-Study and practice of writing techniques appropriate to print and broadcast media with emphasis on the relevance of these skills to managing media relations.

-3334 Writing for Presentation (3-3-0)

-Prerequisite: ENG 1302 and either COMM 1302 or FNG 3302
+Laboratory fee: \$25.
 This course covers writing for the media employed for presentations in business, industry and the professions.
 Possible course focuses include videoscripting, speechwriting and writing for slide and multimedia presentations.

-3335 Publishing for the Web (3-3-0)

-Prerequisite: ENG 3330 or permission of the department.
+3335 Publishing for the Web (3-3-0) Prerequisite: ENG 3330 or permission of the department.
+Laboratory fee: \$25.

 An introduction to web publishing techniques using web design software.
 As a substitute for ENG 3331, satisfies a core requirement for professional writing majors.

-3336 Writing for the Web (3-3-0)
+3336 Writing for the Web (3-3-0) Prerequisite: ENG 3302.
+Laboratory fee: \$25.
 An introduction to writing for the web with emphasis on structure, tone, voice, usability and navigation.

-3340 Cultural Criticism (3-3-0)

-Prerequisite: 3 hours of literature and 3 hours of philosophy.
+3340 Cultural Criticism (3-3-0) (Cross-listed as HUM 3310.
+Credit may not be earned for both) Prerequisite: 3 hours of literature and 3 hours of philosophy.
 A survey of different ways of analyzing human culture.
 Students examine major schools of criticism and interpretation of society and its creative activity.
 This course is the gateway course for the BA in Humanities.
 May be repeated once for credit as topic varies.

-3341 Postcolonial Studies (3-3-0)

-Prerequisite: Three hours of literature.
+3341 Postcolonial Studies (3-3-0) Prerequisite: Three hours of literature.

 A survey of major authors and themes in the literatures growing out of the experience of colonialism and its aftermaths.

-3350 Gender Studies in Literature (3-3-0)
+3342 Organizational Publications (3-3-0)

+Prerequisite: ENG 3302.